Advanced Heroquest Dungeon Explorer

 • Page 61 – Shattered Amulet Monster Matrices

-• TitD page 12 – New Skaven Matrices
+• Terror in the Dark page 11 – Skaven Matrices

 Each Expedition ends when you leave a dungeon.
 Note down your total amount of expeditions each time.
-Under construction
+The Quest for the Lichemaster campaign uses 'Between Adventures' with special rules (page 61).

 (except Character Monsters counters)